Blossom

 Gracie

 Gracie was surrendered because she was continually nursing from the goats she was being kept with... yes, you read that right!
-She is another one of the pigs who is a sucker for belly rubs.
-She is also one of our nippier pigs so when tasks need to be done in her pen we tag team with one volunteer rubbing her belly while the other one works.
-Gracie has exceptional hearing and is the first one to raise the food alarm bell. |
+She is one of our nippier pigs but she is a sucker for belly rubs.
+When tasks need to be done in her pen, we tag team with one volunteer rubbing her belly while the other one works.
+Gracie has exceptional hearing and is always the first one to raise the food alarm bell.
+She lives with George! |

 Juniper

 Juniper came to us after she was seized by the SPCA.
-Just like Hazel, the Cowichan SPCA was not able to find her a forever home so she came into our care.
-It's an all too common story for full grown pot bellies, as it's difficult to find a home once they are out of the adorable piglet phase.
+Just like Hazel, the Cowichan SPCA was not able to find her a forever home, so she came into our care.
+It's an all too common story for full grown pot bellies, as it is difficult to find a home once they are out of the adorable piglet phase.
 Juniper is a love bug and asks for affection from everyone. |

 Olive

-Olive came to use in early 2021 due to her caretakers' divorcing and the inability to rehome her due to biting behaviour.
+Olive came to use in early 2021 due to her caretakers' divorcing.
+They were unable to rehome her due to biting behaviour.
 Olive's biting is linked to very poor vision and her trying to bite when she thinks you have food.
 She is incredibly fond of belly rubs and will flop over in a heart beat.
 Olive resides with our diverse needs pigs and is in charge of the herd. |

 Penelope

 Penelope was surrendered due to depression and morbid obesity.
-To date she has shed over 90 pounds and is able to move around the Sanctuary grounds.
+To date, she has shed over 130 pounds and is able to move freely around the sanctuary grounds.
 She still suffers from fat blindness, but her vision is starting to improve with weight loss.
 Pen is an incredibly sweet pig who would spend all day sleeping in the sunshine if she had it her way. |

-Penny Penny came into our care in the fall of 2021 and she ABSOLUTELY loves wallowing in mud, so much so that we think she's part amphibian.
+Penny Penny came into our care in the fall of 2021.
+She ABSOLUTELY loves wallowing in mud, so much so that we think she's part amphibian.
 She will frequently get the zoomies and race around her enclosure, tossing members of her herd aside if they get in her way.
-And if you see her in person her ears will remind you of angel wings! |
+If you see her in person, her ears will remind you of angel wings! |

-Petunia Petunia came into our care in the fall of 2021 and she is very meek and shy when around people.
-She is also exceptionally gentle when she takes a treat from your hand, but she is one of the top pigs in her herd.
+Petunia Petunia came into our care in the fall of 2021.
+She is very meek and shy when around people.
+She is exceptionally gentle when she takes a treat from your hand, but she is one of the top pigs in her herd.
 If someone bites her in the bum, she will soon retaliate with a bite of her own to show them who's boss. |

 Piggy Sue

 Piggy Sue came into our care in the fall of 2021.
 She is an expert biter and will send almost every human running if you enter her domain.
 She is easy to spot because her hackles are frequently up, but she is very sweet with the other pig members of her herd.
-When we put fresh straw in her shelter she is frequently caught moving straw around her boyfriend Buddy, making him a nice comfy bed while he naps. |
+When we put fresh straw in her shelter, she is often caught moving straw around her boyfriend, Buddy, making him a nice comfy bed while he naps. |

 Schnyder

 Schnyder was surrendered into our care after his owner fell on hard times and was not able to care for him properly.
 He was living in a bedroom with no access to the outdoors and suffering from depression.
-When Schnyder arrived he was under weight and covered in mites but after a few months of TLC he made a full recovery.
-Schnyder absolutely loves his freedom and even a rainy day won't deter him from exploring the outdoors.
+When Schnyder arrived he was under weight and covered in mites, but after a few months of TLC, he made a full recovery.
+Schnyder absolutely loves his freedom, and even a rainy day won't deter him from exploring the outdoors.
 He also LOVES to eat snow and chunks of ice...then shiver after he's had his fill. |

 Tunie

-Tunie came to us in November 2018 due to several health concerns that needed to be addressed: Tunie was morbidly obese which has resulted in "fat blindness", her hooves were extremely overgrown, and she has a hernia on her back end.
+Tunie came to us in November 2018 due to several health concerns that needed to be addressed.
+Tunie was morbidly obese which has resulted in "fat blindness," her hooves were extremely overgrown, and she has a hernia on her back end.
 She has now lost over 150 pounds, regained her sight, and has a new lease on life.
 She is also the resident "grumbler" and always has a story to tell! |

 Winston

 Winston came into our care in the fall of 2021.
-He has the fastest legs at the Sanctuary and he will follow you anywhere if he thinks you have food.
-He is the tiniest pig here and he's what every thinks they are getting when they purchase a "mini pig", but his size is a rarity.
+He has the fastest legs at the sanctuary and he will follow you anywhere if he thinks you have food.
+He is the tiniest pig here.
+He is what every thinks they are getting when they purchase a "mini pig," but his size is a rarity.
 When you meet him you will absolutely adore him and his tiny stature. |